Stoll Keenon Ogden PLLC | Advertising Material

-Allyson is especially passionate about children and the adoption process.
+Allyson is also an Adoption Fellow of the Academy of Adoption and Assisted Reproduction Attorneys and is especially passionate about children and the adoption process.
 Over her career, she has facilitated the finalization of hundreds of adoptions by representing adopting parent(s) in contested and uncontested adoption matters.
 Allyson currently represents Vanderburgh County Court Appointed Special Advocates (CASA), a non-profit organization that secures volunteer advocates to speak for abused and neglected children in the court system to ensure they are in a safe living environment.
-In addition, she is also a Registered Domestic Relations Mediator with extensive experience in guardianship, divorce, and other family law matters.
+In addition, she has extensive experience in guardianship, divorce, and other family law matters.

 Allyson has been a presenter at seminars conducted by the Indiana School Board Association and the Indiana Counsel of Administrators of Special Education.
 She authored Policies, Procedures, and Litigation over Service Animals in Schools, Indiana School Board Association, Special Education Seminar (2014), Transition Planning Under IDEA and Article 7, Indiana School Board Association, Special Education Seminar (2010); A School’s Duty to Open its Doors and Databases to Outside organizations and to Distribute their Flyers, Indiana School Board Association, School Law Seminar (2007) (co-author with Patrick A. Shoulders); Federal Removal Jurisdiction and its Effect on Plaintiff Win-Rates, Res Gestae, Volume 46, Number 2 (September 2002); The Pitfalls of Relying on the Indiana Trade Secrets Act for Protection of Trade Secrets, The Workplace Lawyer (Fall 2022).